arjanjohan/scaffold-move/README.md

 </h4>
 </div>

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on Move blockchains like Aptos and Movement M1.
+🧪 Scaffold Move is an open-source, up-to-date toolkit for building decentralized applications (dapps) on Aptos or any other Move blockchain.
 It's designed to make it easier for developers to create and deploy Move modules and build user interfaces that interact with those modules.

 ⚙️ Built using NextJS, Tailwind and Typescript.

+- 🛫 **Deployment scripts**: Scripts to simplify and automate the deployment workflow.
 - ✅ **Module Hot Reload**: Your frontend auto-adapts to your Move modules as you edit it.
 - 🪝 **Custom hooks**: Collection of React hooks to simplify interactions with Move modules .
 - 🧱 **Components**: Collection of common web3 components to quickly build your frontend.
-- 🔐 **Integration with Wallet Providers**: Connect your Petra Wallet and interact with the Aptos or Movement M1 network.
+- 🔐 **Integration with Wallet Providers**: Connect your any Aptos and interact with the Aptos network from your frontend.

 ![Debug Modules tab](assets/debug.png)